mrc-ide/tfgh_retrospective_analysis/README.md

 This is an [`orderly`](https://github.com/vimc/orderly) project.
 The directories are:

 * `src`: create new reports here
-* `archive`: versioed results of running your report
+* `archive`: versioned results of running your report
 * `data`: copies of data used in the reports

-For more documentation please see: `vignettes/cepi_analysis.rmd`.

 All analysis and outputs are in:

 * `analysis`

+For people wanting to run the analysis, see `analysis/01_run.Rmd`